-- Federal income taxes. - · Foreign or U.S. possession income taxes if a foreign tax credit is claimed, or if the fund made an election under section 853. - Excise taxes imposed under section 4982 on undistributed RIC income. - · Taxes not imposed on the fund. - Taxes, including state or local sales taxes, that are paid or incurred in connection with an acquisition or disposition of property (these taxes must be treated as a part of the cost of the acquired property or, in the case of a disposition, as a reduction in the amount realized on the disposition). - · Taxes assessed against local benefits that increase the value of the property assessed (such as for paving, etc.). - Taxes deducted elsewhere on the return.
+- Federal income taxes (except for the tax imposed on net recognized built-in gain allocable to ordinary income). - Foreign or U.S. possession income taxes if a foreign tax credit is claimed, or if the fund made an election under section 853 - Excise taxes imposed under section 4982 on undistributed RIC income. - Taxes not imposed on the fund. - Taxes, including state or local sales taxes, that are paid or incurred in connection with an acquisition or disposition of property (these taxes must be treated as a part of the cost of the acquired property or, in the case of a disposition, as a reduction in the amount realized on the disposition). - Taxes assessed against local benefits that increase the value of the property assessed (such as for paving, etc.). - Taxes deducted elsewhere on the return.
 See section 164(d) for apportionment of taxes on real property between seller and purchaser.

-Line 13.
-Interest
+Line 13-Interest